Vision Impairment Team

 - Signposting to organisations who can help with independent living

-ASSIST provides support for people over 16 years of age who have hearing or vision loss, are deafblind, or who have an autism spectrum condition.
+ASSIST provides support for people over 16 years of age who have hearing or vision loss, are deafblind, or who have an Autism Spectrum Condition (ASC).

 Below are just a few positive comments from parents about the service that we provide.